JiiXaa/retro-buster/README.md

 - [x] Add view for removing a videocassette (VHS) (delete button located next to the title)
   - [x] When user clicks the delete button, show confirmation page including a form.
 When form is submitted the corresponding videocassette (VHS) entry is removed from database.
 - [x] Add view for editing a VHS (edit button located next to the title)
+- [x] Add sort movies functionality by: date, title, director, genre and rating.

   - [x] When a user clicks the edit button, a form is displayed with inputs pre-filled with the corresponding videocassette (VHS) data.
 Upon submitting the form, the entry for that videocassette is updated in the database.

+- [] Rental history - active/archived
+  - [x] Deleting a VHS tape copy will not delete it from the database but set the is_removed flag to True.
+That is to avoid the constraint errors and keep relations between removed VHS tape copies, active rentals and archived rentals.
+  - [x] Show active rentals on the rentals page.
+  - [] Archived rentals link located in the rentals page to be able to see archived rentals for deleted VHS tape copy.

 ### Database relationship model prototyping: